aashishrbhandari/aashishrbhandari/README.md

 ## ➼ Who I am....
 - A Security Engineer with Knowledge of Offensive as well as Defensive Side
-- A SASE/SSE Lover & Tester
+- A SASE/SSE Solution Lover & Tester
-- A Debugger & Troubleshooter of Software, Solution, Network & Infrastructure
+- A Debugger & Troubleshooter of Software, Solution, Cloud, Network & Infrastructure
 - Networking & Security Solutions Explorer
 - CLI Lover (therefore indirectly Linux Lover)
 - A ok-ok developer. meaning i can understand and sometimes also develop